UK’s very first plant-based tinned and complete dog food launched in November 2023 which is soya free and pea free and yeast free.

 All dogs will benefit from Give A Dog A Bean’s wholefood ingredients whether as part of their meat-based diet, or as the only food fed as it naturally feeds their gut microbiome with its pure natural ingredients, while being very palatable with a protein level of 30% on a dry matter basis.

-Contact Just Be Kind Dog Food to stock it at your practice – mypetsvet@yahoo.co.uk
+Visit Just Be Kind Dog Food to try it on your dog!

 “Boston loved the tinned food and woofed it down in one go.
 It’s actually the best smelling dog food ever.
 Impressive stuff and we will definitely keep him on it with all his sensitivities!”